SHUBHANSHU-creator/Exit-Management-System/README.md

 ## Prerequisites

 - Java 21 and Maven for the backend.
-- Node.js 18+ and npm for the frontend.
+- React for the frontend.
 - PostgreSQL database for the backend (connection configured via environment variables).

 ## Backend (Spring Boot)